Nevuly/S510UA-BQ423-Hackintosh/README.md

 ## Steps to install

 1. Prepair a macOS installer in USB.
-(Use creationmedia method or MBR HFS Firmware Check Patch available in [here](https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/) for both Mojave and Catalina.)
+(Use creationmedia method or MBR HFS Firmware Check Patch available in [here](https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/) for Catalina.)
 2. Replace EFI folder in USB EFI partition with the EFI folder in Clover EFI.
 3. Boot into USB and select MacOs installer.
 4. During the installation, touchpad may not work.
 You need a mouse connected through USB.
 (Or you may delete the IOGraphicsFamily dependency from VoodooI2CHID.kext/info.plist.)
 Follow installation instructions found on tonymacx86 or other hackintosh forums.
     - If you have chosen to install Catalina in HFS+ file system, follow the directions given in [here](https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/)
 5. After a successful installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension
-6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E*&&sudo chown -R 0:0 /L*/E*&&sudo kextcache -i /") to rebuild kext then reboot.
+6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E* && sudo chown -R 0:0 /L*/E* && sudo kextcache -i /") to rebuild kext then reboot.
     - If you have installed Catalina, use [Hackintool](https://headsoft.com.au/download/mac/Hackintool.zip) to disable Gate Keeper beforehand.
 7. Now the touchpad and sound input should function correctly.
 You need to mount EFI and copy Clover EFI to the system EFI partition in like what you have done on USB EFI partition.
 8. After System EFI replaced by your EFI, use Clover Configurator to change SMBIOS, generate your serial and MBL
 - Note: You may want to complete these extra steps.
     - You have DW1560 installed -- Replace WiFi/Bluetooth card
-    - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal
     - You have not replaced the WiFi & BT module with DW1560 but want to have working iMessage and FaceTime with USB WiFi dongle or USB LAN -- Install RehabMan's Null Ethernet
     - You have Sleep and Airplane fn keys -- Activate Sleep and Airplane fn keys